chris-rands/space-dino/README.md

 - **Black hole strategy**: Gravity wells can slingshot you forward if you approach from the side
 - **Auto-rescue mechanic**: After losing your co-pilot, survive 300m to automatically get them back and restore your shield
 - **Invulnerability window**: After losing your co-pilot, you have 2 seconds to escape danger
+- **Find the bonus level**: Sometimes an early fall leads to unexpected discoveries...